 Unlike a social media platform like Facebook, RED provides brands with reliable demographics to use to their advantage.
 With a user base comprising 88% females, you already know the types of content to get engagement from most of its users.
 In addition, the platform allows for reviews, comments, and accessible research, thus allowing users to find and learn to appreciate the brand and its products.

 So, if your brand has products under the Cosmetics and Fashion categories, you automatically have 88% of RED’s audience to sell them to.
 Since you’re dealing with high-spending customers, your focus is on getting proper brand recognition and delivering quality products.
-On the other hand, if your brand products do not fall in any of the biggest categories, there’s still an open market for you to influence.
+On the other hand, if your brand products do not fall into any of the biggest categories, there’s still an open market for you to influence.

 Fewer categories can only mean less competition among different brands.
 You can use this as a bedrock to not only carve out a niche for your brand but to amplify your influence.
 You have to begin by understanding your target audience and then proceed to create content and products that’ll keep them glued to your brand.